aqualunae/hc-web/public/data/Tasks.md

 * when cutscene is unlocked, trigger quote to notify player
 * move some furniture recipes to cutscenes
 * more quotes
+* characters present on multiple maps do not share progression

 ##### PROGRESSION